Rishabh4769/Task-2-Internship/README.md

-# Phishing Analysis — Task Summary
+# Task 2 - Phishing Analysis

 **Task:** Analyze a suspicious email (CoinDesk / Ripple allocation mock) and determine whether it is phishing.